dspeyer/dspeyer.github.io/magic.md

 #### Determined Caster
 Prerequisite: monk, Bard or paladin.
 If you fail a spellcasting check, you can immediately try again (to cast the same spell) as a swift action.
 The casting dc is unchanged.
+*This feat only applies to spells cast from these sources*

 #### Emotive Caster
 Prerequisite: Bard or paladin.
 Add your charisma bonus (if positive) to your maximum castable spell rating and to any save DCs from the spell.
+*This feat only applies to spells cast from these sources*

 #### Musical Duration
 Prerequisite: Bard, perform (any music) +10.
 If you cast a spell with a duration while performing music, you may set the duration to “as long as the music lasts” at no cost.
+*This feat only applies to spells cast from these sources*

 #### Checklist Caster
 Prerequisite: wizard.
 You  can take 5 on spell craft checks to cast spells.
-This includes non wizard spells, if you are a multi caster.

 #### Improved Checklist Caster
 Prerequisite: Checklist Caster.